 Car Washing and Detailing

 A bucket, some towels, and cleaning supplies are all you need to start a car washing side hustle together.
 Car owners want their vehicle looking sharp, but few have the time or motivation to wash it themselves.
-Couples can offer their service in local neighborhoods or at apartment complexes.
+Couples can offer their service in local neighborhoods or at apartment complexes, or expand into related delivery services for mobile detailing.

 - Start up is often less than $50 for basic supplies.